Azure/alz-terraform-accelerator/docs/wiki/Frequently-Asked-Questions.md

 New-ALZEnvironment -IaC "terraform" -Cicd "azuredevops" -Inputs "~/config/inputs.json" -autoApprove
 ```

-## Questions about using customer starter modules
+## Questions about using custom starter modules

 ### I want to use my own custom starter modules, how do I do that?